Shalini Amerasinghe Ganendra: Personal life

-Shalini Amerasinghe Ganendra is married to Dennis Ganendra, and the couple have three children.
-She is the grand-daughter of Samson Felix Amarasinghe (correct spelling should be 'Amerasinghe') and grand-niece of international luminary Hamilton Shirley Amerasinghe.
-Through her maternal side, she is the grand-niece of famed modernist painter, Justin Pieris Deraniyagala and related to Sir Paul Pieris and Sir Solomon Dias Bandaranaike.
-Her publication, Veins of Influence, includes a survey of personal 19th-century photographs of that extended family.
+Shalini Amerasinghe Ganendra is married to Dennis Ganendra, and they have three children.
+She is the granddaughter of Samson Felix Amerasinghe and the grand-niece of diplomat Hamilton Shirley Amerasinghe.
+On her maternal side, she is related to modernist painter Justin Pieris Deraniyagala and the historical figures Sir Paul Pieris and Sir Solomon Dias Bandaranaike.
+Her monograph Veins of Influence includes a survey of 19th-century family photographs documenting this extended family.